Storms river

 Lawnwood snake park offers an unforgettable education of local reptiles.

-Storms river mouth has a great swimming beach and a hanging bridge over it that sways in the wind.
-Beware though that the mountains are covered with poisenous snakes and ocean waters are infested with man eating sharks.
+Beware that the tranquil mountains are crawling with poisenous snakes and ocean waters are infested with man eating sharks.